 Prior to Idaho, Hilbert spent five seasons as an assistant at his alma mater, Oklahoma, from 1984-88.
 The Sooners went 115-56 (.673) in Hilbert's five seasons in Norman, including two trips to the NCAA tournament and an appearance in the 1988 Elite Eight.

 Away from the college game, Hilbert has coached several international trips through Bring It Promotions, including winning the Global Challenge in 2009 in Croatia and coaching a USA Select Team in Argentina in 2005.

-A native of Norman, Okla., Hilbert earned his bachelor's degree in business administration and marketing in 1984, and his master's in business administration in 1989, both from OU.
-In 1993, he received a second master's degree, in sports and recreation management from Idaho.
+A native of Norman, Okla., Hilbert earned his bachelor's degree in business administration and marketing in 1984 from Oklahoma.
+He received a master's degree in recreation management in 1993 from Idaho.
 Hilbert has resided in Fort Collins since 1997 with his daughter, Myles, who turns 14 in September.

 AWARDS & HONORS

 - 2013 AVCA Pacific North Region Coach of the Year